BACKGROUND

 Work on the movie progressed from 2004, with a 2006 release date planned.
 However, when Pixar was bought by Disney and the leadership of Walt Disney Animation Studios was changed so that it would be led by John Lasseter, some parts of the movie had to be changed.
 Lasseter was shown the movie, and disliked the villain, Bowler Hat Guy.
 He asked for the villain to be changed, as he wasn’t scary at all, so the sidekick of Doris was brought in to become the main villain.
 Apparently, 60% of the film was scrapped and redone at this time, with the ending also being rewritten[6].

 Disney did have some struggles with the computer animation side of production since it was only Disney Animation’s second fully CG animated movie.
 The team found that humans were difficult to capture because any errors or lack of flexibility in movement would be easy to spot, as we know how humans should look and how they move.
 Bowler Hat Guy in particular was a challenge as they wanted him to be quite sleek and snaky with his movement, but the characters could not bend as well back then.
 Still, Bowler Hat Guy was quite a step forward for CG in terms of this movement.
 The clothing also did not wrinkle as fabric should, instead it just stretched, but it would’ve been too expensive to do any cloth renders[7].
 It kind of works in Meet the Robinsons because the clothing resembles rubber suits which sort of fit in a futuristic film.
-For the stylisation of the characters, the team were trying not to use the original illustrations for Joyce’s book, as his style had been used in the 2005 film Robots, produced by Blue Sky Studios, a competitor to Disney.
-I still feel like the style is kind of similar, especially in the robot butler to the Robinson family, Carl, which would explain why the entire film doesn’t look particularly “Disney”.
+For the stylisation of the characters, the team were trying not to use the original illustrations for Joyce’s book, as his style had been used in the 2005 film Robots from Blue Sky Studios, a competitor to Disney.
+I still feel like the style is kind of similar, which would explain why the entire film doesn’t look particularly “Disney”.

 MUSIC